Get started !

 Convolution sum for discrete-time system

-Convolution sum implies that if we know unit impulse response of the linear, relaxed, and time invariant discrete system for a certain input signal, we can calculate response of the system for the same input signal.
+Convolution sum implies that if we know unit impulse response of the linear, relaxed, and time invariant discrete system, we can calculate response of the system for arbitrary input signal by convolution sum of the input signal with unit impulse response of the system.

 Below is an example of Convolution sum.